-Learn Deep is an independent initiative aimed at changing the way we educate students.
+Learn Deep is an independent initiative.
+We’re working on changing the way we as a community educate students.

 There is growing consensus among the business community and educators that our schools must sharpen their focus to help students develop the skills needed to thrive in the rapidly changing 21st century economy: